verbb/formie/docs/integrations/crm/hubspot.md

 1. In the left-hand sidebar, select the name you gave the integration.
 1. Enable the integration and fill out all required fields.
 1. Click **Save** to save the form.

+### Custom objects (Enterprise)

+When using **Map to Form** with HubSpot custom object properties, Formie fetches your portal’s custom object schemas when you refresh HubSpot forms.
+Form fields are mapped using the correct `objectTypeId` (for example `2-21479350`) automatically.

+Ensure your private app includes the `crm.schemas.custom.read` scope, and refresh HubSpot forms after creating or changing custom objects in HubSpot.